svgmap/redisSvgMap/README.md

 # redisSvgMap
 Dynamic Content Generator and Web Service for [Quad Tree Composite Tilied](https://satakagi.github.io/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.html) SVGMap using Redis

+## About
+Unlike [SVGMapTools](https://github.com/svgmap/svgMapTools/), this software provides the ability to efficiently perform Quad Tree Composite Tiling on large amounts of point data that are updated successively.
+Redis, an on-memory database management system, is used for this purpose.
+And a web service that uses this functionality to provide successively updatable location information has also been implemented.

 ## Dev Env
 Python3 and Redis (and pip3 install redis hiredis numpy pillow flask)